 A record (or the system maintaining such records) that includes individual identifiers and describes an individual's arrests and subsequent dispositions.
 Criminal history records do not include intelligence or investigative data or sociological data, such as drug use history.
 CHRI systems usually include information on juveniles if they are tried as adults in criminal courts.
 Most, however, do not include data describing involvement of an individual in the juvenile justice system.
 All data in CHRI systems are usually backed by fingerprints of the record subjects to provide positive identification.
 State legislation varies concerning disclosure of criminal history records for noncriminal justice purposes.

 Criminal jurisdiction in tribal areas

-Jurisdiction over offenses in Indian country may lie with federal, state, or tribal agencies depending on the particular offense, offender, victim, and offense location.
-For more information on tribal jurisdiction, see Census of Tribal Justice Agencies in Indian Country, 2002 (NCJ 205332) and also Jails in Indian Country, 2001 (NCJ 193400).
+Jurisdiction over offenses in Indian country may lie with federal, state, or tribal agencies, depending on the particular offense, offender, victim, and offense location.
+For more information on tribal jurisdiction, see State Prosecutors' Offices with Jurisdiction in Indian Country, 2007, Tribal Law Enforcement, 2008, Census of Tribal Justice Agencies in Indian Country, 2002, and Jails in Indian Country, 2017-2018.

 Criminal Justice Information Services Advisory Policy Board (APB)

 Successor to the National Crime Information Center (NCIC) APB, the CJIS APB is comprised of 30 criminal justice officials who provide policy input to guide the Federal Bureau of Investigation (FBI) in the administration of its CJIS Division.
 The CJIS Division administers the NCIC, the Uniform Crime Reporting (UCR) Program, the Integrated Automated Fingerprint Identification System (IAFIS), and other information system programs determined by the FBI director to have some relationship with these programs.